scratchfoundation/scratch-link/Documentation/BluetoothLE.md

 - an integer representing a short ID, or
 - a string name from the [Characteristic Assigned Numbers table](https://www.bluetooth.com/specifications/gatt/characteristic).

-If the "encoding" property is present then the SDM should use the indicated encoding for the response, but the SDM is not required to do so.
-If the "encoding" property is absent in the **request** the SDM may choose an encoding for the response.
+If the "encoding" property is present then Scratch Link should use the indicated encoding for the response, but Scratch Link is not required to do so.
+If the "encoding" property is absent in the **request** Scratch Link may choose an encoding for the response.

-On success, the SDM's **response** shall contain the data read from the characteristic:
+On success, Scratch Link's **response** shall contain the data read from the characteristic:
 ```json5
 {
   "jsonrpc": "2.0",        // JSON-RPC version indicator